 What Are Resurrection Rolls?

-Resurrection cinnamon rolls are breakfast buns (or dessert Easter rolls/ mini tomb cakes) where the marshmallow inside disappears, leaving the roll with an empty space on the inside just like the empty tomb when Jesus arose from the dead.
-People sometimes use the recipe resurrection rolls to illustrate the Easter story to children.
+Resurrection cinnamon rolls are breakfast buns (or dessert Easter rolls / mini tomb cakes) where the marshmallow inside disappears, leaving the roll with an empty space on the inside just like the empty tomb when Jesus arose from the dead.

 What is the resurrection rolls meaning?

-The recipe is mean to be use with the Easter resurrection rolls story.
 This unique recipes for Easter rolls is used to tell the story of Jesus dying, being placed in a tomb, and then arising, making the tomb empty.
-You tell the Easter story during different steps while making, baking and eating, using resurrection rolls with Bible verses.

 How Long To Cook Resurrection Rolls